aborn/emacs.d/README.md

 > "all hot-key instructions in this repo")

 ## OTHER OPEN SOURCE CODE
-* auto-complete version 1.3.1, the original package in
- ~/.emacs.d/site-lisp/auto-complete1.3.1 and insatll using ins.sh, the
- compiled in  ~/.emacs.d/site-lisp/auto-complete
+* all source code illustrations are showed in each module in file init.el

 ## AUTHOR
 Aborn Jiang (aborn.jiang@gmail.com)